Gray (unit): Radiation protection

 The absorbed dose also plays an important role in radiation protection, as it is the starting point for calculating the stochastic health risk of low levels of radiation, which is defined as the probability of cancer induction and genetic damage.
 The gray measures the total absorbed energy of radiation, but the probability of stochastic damage also depends on the type and energy of the radiation and the types of tissues involved.
 This probability is related to the equivalent dose in sieverts (Sv), which has the same dimensions as the gray.
 It is related to the gray by weighting factors described in the articles on equivalent dose and effective dose.

 The International Committee for Weights and Measures states: "In order to avoid any risk of confusion between the absorbed dose D and the dose equivalent H, the special names for the respective units should be used, that is, the name gray should be used instead of joules per kilogram for the unit of absorbed dose D and the name sievert instead of joules per kilogram for the unit of dose equivalent H."

 The accompanying diagrams show how absorbed dose (in grays) is first obtained by computational techniques, and from this value the equivalent doses are derived.
 For X-rays and gamma rays the gray is numerically the same value when expressed in sieverts, but for alpha particles one gray is equivalent to 20 sieverts, and a radiation weighting factor is applied accordingly.

 Radiation poisoning

-Radiation poisoning: The gray is conventionally used to express the severity of what are known as "tissue effects" from doses received in acute exposure to high levels of ionizing radiation.
+The gray is conventionally used to express the severity of what are known as "tissue effects" from doses received in acute exposure to high levels of ionizing radiation.
 These are effects that are certain to happen, as opposed to the uncertain effects of low levels of radiation that have a probability of causing damage.
 A whole-body acute exposure to 5 grays or more of high-energy radiation usually leads to death within 14 days.
 LD1 is 2.5 Gy, LD50 is 5 Gy and LD99 is 8 Gy.
 The LD50 dose represents 375 joules for a 75 kg adult.